xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/checkout.md

 A type of checkout that will be used in your store can be configured using the **Checkout type** setting on the **Store setup** -> **Cart&Checkout** -> **General** page of X-Cart Admin area.
 ![541-cart-and-checkout-page.png]({{site.baseurl}}/attachments/ref_0I0Cpjkh/541-cart-and-checkout-page.png)

-X-Cart offers 2 possible chechout types by default:
+X-Cart supports two checkout types:
 * Fast Lane Checkout
 * One Page Checkout